ethan-hurst/powerplatformbible/content/pages/home.md

 template: HomePage
 slug: ""
 title: The Power Platform Bible
-featuredImage:
+featuredImage: null
 subtitle: " Welcome to The Power Platform Bible"
 accordion: []
 meta:
-  description:
+  description: null
   title: The Ultimate Power Platform Guide
 ---
-The Power Platform Bible is designed to be a one stop shop for how-to's and training on the Power Platform
+As you're aware there is a massive demand for Dynamics and Power Platform Technical skills in the Australian market today.
+This site aims to be a one stop shop for guiding you towards:

+* Certification

+* Configuring your development environment
+* Power Automate Quick Hacks
+* Getting past common pitfalls when you're learning the Dataverse